Shlucus/ThePwnPal/README.md

  <img src="https://github.com/Shlucus/TheRaspberryPwn/assets/111912000/4d4fd66e-8615-431e-9833-ef367741ab30" alt="Board Side2" width="300">
  <img src="https://github.com/Shlucus/TheRaspberryPwn/assets/111912000/6d1af7e1-6128-46de-85c4-ae6942a8f37a" alt="Board Angle" width="300">
 </div>
 Once the MicroSD is inserted and Screen is connected, you will notice powering ON the Pi that the screen will remain white, this is normal.
-We have yet to install the drivers for the Pi to communicate with it.
+We have yet to install the drivers for the Pi to communicate with it

-> [!NOTE]
+>[!NOTE]
 > The Waveshare offical drivers for this screen will NOT work!
 For some reason the drivers have a hard time working for with 64Bit Kali OS.

 To do so (either through Secure Shell (SSH) or through HDMI), run the following on your Pi: